joncheng-dev/order-tracker-C-/README.md

 ## Technologies Used

 - _C#_
+- _HTML_
 - _.NET 6_
 - _MSTest_
 - _ASP.NET Core MVC_

 ## Description

-- _The user can enter how many loaves of bread and pieces of pastry they wish to order.
-The app will use algorithms to calculate a total cost.
-The user may then choose to edit their order or confirm it._
+- _Upon landing on the splash page, the user is welcomed with a message "Welcome, Pierre!"._
+- _To start, click `See vendors`.
+This will bring the user to a page displaying a list of vendors.
+There is an option to `Add a new vendor`.
+Here the user can fill out a form to add this vendor to the list._
+- _Clicking a vendor on the list allows the user to add an order associated with this vendor -- after completion of a form._
+- _This will display any and all existing orders associated with the vendor clicked previously.
+The user may choose to add more orders._
+- _Clicking on any orders on this list of orders allows the user to see details of the order._
+- _Data remains saved in the Models business logic files until the browser is closed or the terminal is no longer running the app._
-- _This console app was written using C#, run using .NET framework, and its business logic tested using MSTest._
+- _This web application was written using C#, run using .NET framework, its business logic tested using MSTest, and its ability to run in a browser enabled using the ASP.NET Core MVC framework._
-- _Key objectives include: C# basics such as using custom classes and namespaces, methods, auto-implemented properties, and test-driven development (TDD)._
+- _Key objectives include: C# basics, the Model-View-Controller (MVC) coding pattern, HTTP method GET and POST request/responses, and coverage of model logic using test-driven development (TDD)._

 ## Setup/Installation Requirements